torvalds/linux/Documentation/process/contribution-maturity-model.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ========================================
-Linux Kernel Contribution Maturity Model
+GNU/Linux Kernel Contribution Maturity Model
 ========================================

 Background
 ==========

-As a part of the 2021 Linux Kernel Maintainers’ Summit, there was a `discussion <https://lwn.net/Articles/870581/>`_ about the challenges in recruiting kernel maintainers as well as maintainer succession.
-Some of the conclusions from that discussion included that companies which are a part of the Linux Kernel community need to allow engineers to be maintainers as part of their job, so they can grow into becoming respected leaders and eventually, kernel maintainers.
+As a part of the 2021 GNU/Linux Kernel Maintainers’ Summit, there was a `discussion <https://lwn.net/Articles/870581/>`_ about the challenges in recruiting kernel maintainers as well as maintainer succession.
+Some of the conclusions from that discussion included that companies which are a part of the GNU/Linux Kernel community need to allow engineers to be maintainers as part of their job, so they can grow into becoming respected leaders and eventually, kernel maintainers.
 To support a strong talent pipeline, developers should be allowed and encouraged to take on upstream contributions such as reviewing other people’s patches, refactoring kernel infrastructure, and writing documentation.

-To that end, the Linux Foundation Technical Advisory Board (TAB) proposes this Linux Kernel Contribution Maturity Model.
-These common expectations for upstream community engagement aim to increase the influence of individual developers, increase the collaboration of organizations, and improve the overall health of the Linux Kernel ecosystem.
+To that end, the GNU/Linux Foundation Technical Advisory Board (TAB) proposes this GNU/Linux Kernel Contribution Maturity Model.
+These common expectations for upstream community engagement aim to increase the influence of individual developers, increase the collaboration of organizations, and improve the overall health of the GNU/Linux Kernel ecosystem.

 The TAB urges organizations to continuously evaluate their Open Source